jsonchou/scrapy/README.md

 # run

-- change *ITEM_PIPELINES* by what db engine you wang
+- change *ITEM_PIPELINES* by what db engine you want
 - scrapy crawl TencentJob